 John Rea Neill (12 November 1877 — 13 September 1943) was a commercial illustrator primarily remembered for illustrating thirty-five volumes in the Oz series of children's books—thirteen Oz books by L. Frank Baum, nineteen Oz books by Ruth Plumly Thompson, and three of Neill's own.
 Today his pen and ink drawings have become identified almost exclusively with the Oz series, but Neill's career encompassed much more.

 Working again at the Philadelphia North American, Neill produced the comic strip "Toyland" (1905-06) and the Sunday comics page "The Little Journeys of Nip and Tuck" with verses by W. R. Bradford (1909–10).
-Neill's newspaper series "Children's Stories That Never Grow Old" was re-issued in book form by Reilly & Britton starting in 1908, and remained in print into the 1920s.
+Some of his work for the North American was syndicated nationally.
+Neill's North American newspaper series "Children's Stories That Never Grow Old" was re-issued in book form by Reilly & Britton, starting in 1908, and remained in print into the 1920s.
 Among the many novels he illustrated for newspaper serialization was L. Frank Baum's The Fate of a Crown in 1906.

 Neill continued to illustrate Oz books after Baum's death in 1919.
 Neill's artwork was praised for helping give the Oz books of Baum's successor, Ruth Plumly Thompson, legitimacy in the eyes of Baum's fans.
 Neill eventually succeeded Thompson as the designated "Royal Historian of Oz."
 The three Oz books Neill wrote for Oz book publisher Reilly & Lee appeared one a year from 1940 to 1942.
 These were The Wonder City of Oz, The Scalawagons of Oz, and Lucky Bucky in Oz.